Wilhelm Busch (historian): Life and works

 Karl Eilhard Wilhelm Busch was born into a Protestant family in Bonn, where his father, also known as Wilhelm Busch, had been employed since 1855 as an increasingly senior university professor of surgery.
 His mother, born Agnes Sophie Friederike Mitscherlich, was a daughter of the distinguished chemist Eilhard Mitscherlich.
-He attended the town's "Gymnasium" (secondary)school), transferring half-way through his secondary school career to the Nicolai School in Leipzig.
+He attended the town's "Gymnasium" (secondary)school), transferring half-way through his secondary school career to the Old St Nicholas School in Leipzig.

 He studied as a student at the University of Bonn between 1880 and 1884, subject to two interludes during the winter term of 1880/81 and the summer term of 1882, when he was sent away to undertake his military service.
 The focus of his studies at Bonn was on History, Germanistics and Geography.
 It was from Bonn that he received his doctorate in August 1884 in return for a dissertation entitled "Drei Jahre englischer Vermittlungspolitik 1518–1521" (loosely, "Three years of English mediation policy ..."), which concerned England's involvement in western European diplomacy during the years directly following the 1518 Treaty of London.
 In the aftermath of unification in 1871, there emerged an intensified interest on the part of German historians in the evolution of highly centralised nation states in France and England during the early modern period.
 In that context Henry VIII and his leading ministers were seen as important figures.
 In 1884 Busch moved to the University of Leipzig where he received his habilitation (higher academic degree) in March 1886.
 This time his dissertation amounted to a chronological sequel to the doctoral work.
 It was entitled "Cardinal Wolsey und die englisch-kaiserliche Allianz 1522-1525": it again addressed the diplomatic endeavours of The Cardinal.
 Someone else who had made the transfer from Bonn to Leipzig in 1884 was Professor Wilhelm Maurenbrecher, evidently Busch's most influential teacher during his student years, about whom he later wrote a brief but appreciative biographical obituary.